4 stages determine the quality of injection molded products

 The injection molding process of plastic parts mainly includes four stages of filling - holding pressure - cooling - demoulding.
 These four stages are a complete continuous process, which directly determines the molding quality of the product.

-Filling is the first step in the entire injection molding cycle, from the time the mold is closed to the injection, until the mold cavity is filled to approximately 95%.
+01. Filling stage Filling is the first step in the entire injection molding cycle, from the time the mold is closed to the injection, until the mold cavity is filled to approximately 95%.
 In theory, the shorter the filling time, the higher the molding efficiency, but in reality, the molding time or the injection speed is subject to many conditions.

-When the high-speed filling is performed, the shear rate is high, and the plastic has a viscosity drop due to shear thinning, so that the overall flow resistance is lowered; the local viscous heating effect also makes the thickness of the solidified layer thin.
+High speed filling When the high-speed filling is performed, the shear rate is high, and the plastic has a viscosity drop due to shear thinning, so that the overall flow resistance is lowered; the local viscous heating effect also makes the thickness of the solidified layer thin.
 Therefore, in the flow control phase, the filling behavior often depends on the volume to be filled.

 That is, in the flow control stage, due to the high-speed filling, the shear thinning effect of the melt tends to be large, and the cooling effect of the thin wall is not obvious, so the utility of the rate prevails.

-When heat conduction controls low-speed filling, the shear rate is low, the local viscosity is high, and the flow resistance is large.
+Low speed filling When heat conduction controls low-speed filling, the shear rate is low, the local viscosity is high, and the flow resistance is large.
 Due to the slower rate of replenishment of the hot plastic, the flow is slower, so that the heat conduction effect is more obvious, and the heat is quickly taken away by the cold mold wall.
 With a small amount of viscous heating, the thickness of the solidified layer is thicker, which further increases the flow resistance at the thinner portion of the wall.

 Due to the flow of the fountain, the plastic polymer chains in front of